Medicare Part D prescription drug plans provide insurance coverage for out-patient prescription drugs.

 .
 See our Special Enrollment Period

 FAQ for more details and examples of SEPs.

-What you pay for your Medicare plan coverage:
+Question: What do you pay for your Medicare plan coverage?

 You can see a list of all Medicare Part D plans in your state using our Medicare Part D Plan Finder (PDP-Finder.com/FL